TedHartMS/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingFacet.md

 ### Negations and Ranges
 These cannot be done using the current hash-based approach.
 ### Adding Explicit TState-to-TProperties Name Mapping
 Currently, if `TGrainState` does not inherit from `TProperties`, Indexing maps them by assuming the same property names.
-We could add an explicit mapping, either by attributes on `TState` and/or `TProperties`, by passing a Dictionary to IIndexWriter.Write(), or by some other mapping specification.
+We could add an explicit mapping, either by attributes on `TState` and/or `TProperties`, by passing a Dictionary to IIndexedState.Write(), or by some other mapping specification.
 ### Unique Indexes Partitioned Per-Silo
 As stated above, Unique Indexes partitioned per Silo (physically) would require fan-out operations to all silos to ensure that the indexed property value is unique.
 It is not clear how useful this would be.
 ### Fault-Tolerant Active Indexes
 The spurious grain reactivation cited above could be handled by omitting grain deactivations from the active workflow IDs, or more generally, by adding a flag to the workflow ID indicating whether it is fault-tolerant.
 If this is done, it is possible that a grain would enqueue an index-entry removal (pursuant to a grain deactivation), persist its state, and then crash.
 When the queue is reactivated, perhaps due to a request for the just-deactivated grain, it will process that enqueued index-entry removal.
 This should not be a problem, because this removal will be done before the index-entry add due to grain activation.

-If this is done, there are numerous FT Active tests ifdef'd out by "#if ALLOW_FT_ACTIVE", and one check in the runtime (FaultTolerantWorkflowIndexWriter) under "#if !ALLOW_FT_ACTIVE".
+If this is done, there are numerous FT Active tests ifdef'd out by "#if ALLOW_FT_ACTIVE", and one check in the runtime (FaultTolerantWorkflowIndexedState) under "#if !ALLOW_FT_ACTIVE".